-We have a proven record in teaching students who are learning a language for the first time, as part or in addition to their degree.
+We have several years of experience in teaching students who are learning a language for the first time, as part or in addition to their degree.

 Please see the 'Extracurricular' section on the drop-down on the left for more on the language courses we offer outside of our degree schemes.

 We are proud of the results achieved by our degree students who are new to languages.
 In your first year of study, you can study Chinese, French, German, Italian and Spanish from beginners' or post-GCSE level.
 We support new language learners by providing additional contact hours and assistance such as the use of language labs, self-access materials, virtual learning environments and online resources during your first 2 years.
 By the time you reach your final year you will be in the same language classes as students who came in through the advanced route, and your language skills will be comparable.